sincereuk/docs/content/docs/pipelines/stacks.md

 ### Classic stack

-Wercker classic (codename: Andorian) uses LXC as its container runtime.
+Wercker classic uses LXC as its container runtime.
 Because developers want different programming languages, build tools, libraries and services on their environment, we offer the ability to create your own boxes and publish these on the marketplace.
 However with Docker and other container formats gaining popularity